hai-vr/documentation/docs/products/xyvr/privacy.md

 - Live updates may result in additional Get your user calls (https://vrchat.community/openapi/get-current-user).
 - Live updates may result in additional Get user calls (https://vrchat.community/openapi/get-user).
 - Live updates may result in Get world (https://vrchat.community/openapi/get-world) to find the world name.

+Live updates with the ChilloutVR API are not implemented yet.

 ## UI interaction